rails/rails/guides/source/configuring.md

 * `config.action_controller.action_on_unpermitted_parameters` enables logging or raising an exception if parameters that are not explicitly permitted are found.
 Set to `:log` or `:raise` to enable.
 The default value is `:log` in development and test environments, and `false` in all other environments.

+* `config.action_controller.always_permitted_parameters` sets a list of whitelisted parameters that are permitted by default.
+The default values are `['controller', 'action']`.

 ### Configuring Action Dispatch

 * `config.action_dispatch.session_store` sets the name of the store for session data.
 The default is `:cookie_store`; other valid options include `:active_record_store`, `:mem_cache_store` or the name of your own custom class.